 I like to have my gloves accessible.
 I always keep a pair with my camping gear, and it’s great to have a backup in case my favorite pair gets wet or ruined.
 These lined leather welding gloves are inexpensive and designed to handle high heat.

-They also double as pot holders for moving pans and grill baskets around.
+They also double as pot holders to be used for moving your hot pans, vegetable or fish grill basket around.

 These might be the only gloves that I would use to touch burning logs.
 You can rearrange wood on a campfire or in a stove without risking burns.
 However, leather is still a natural material, and it can catch fire.
 I would suggest being extremely careful when exposing these to open flame.

 The leather will absorb liquids and grease from foods.
 However, you can toss the gloves in the washing machine after each use.
 This is another area where the price is attractive.
-If you find that the heat resistance is reduced over years of washing and drying the gloves, it won’t hurt your wallet too much to buy a new pair.
+If you find that the heat resistance is reduced over years of washing and drying, it won’t hurt your wallet too much to buy a new pair.

 - Moisture resistant.